peaclab/PACT/README.md

 * We include uniform power density test cases of [40-200] W/cm<sup>2</sup>.
 * We have also included non-uniform power density test cases with a background power density of 50 W/cm<sup>2</sup> and hot spot power density of [500-2000] W/cm<sup>2</sup>.
 * Users can choose the location of the hot spot as well as the number of hot spots by change the __hs_loc__ option in "qsub_Hetero_500um.py" scipt to ['center', 'edge', 'corner','multiple_center','multiple_offcenter'].
 The detailed non-uniform floorplans can be found in /Example/flp_files/ folder.
 * To test heterogeneity within a layer (e.g., due to TSVs in a 3D-stacked chip), we also include chips with heterogeneous materials such as silicon and copper.
+Users can edit and run "qsub_Hetero_500um.py".
+The detailed floorplans can be found in /Example/flp_files/ folder.
 * The cooling package is set to fixed air convection HTC, users can change the HTC based on their need.
 * Users can also choose a different number of grids used in the simulation (e.g., 40X40, 80X80, 160X160, etc.).
 Users can specify the number of grids used in the simulation as multiple of 2 and 5 or as a power of 2.